Friendships and Seniors

 Socializing extends your life

 Seniors get more out of socializing than just a few extra years of life.
 Friendships and activities reduce stress, help people feel worthy and needed, and stimulate the mind.
 According to a report in the Annals of Internal Medicine, strong social contacts offer powerful protection against the mental declines that often go along with aging.
 And having strong friendships can also add years to one's life.
-A Spanish study published in the journal BMC Geriatrics in 2007 found that having a confidant was linked to a 25 percent less risk of dying prematurely than an elderly person without a strong friendship.
+A Spanish study published in the journal BMC Geriatrics found that having a confidant was linked to a 25 percent less risk of dying prematurely than an elderly person without a strong friendship.

 And as Marge Burger found, it just takes a little effort to cash in on the benefits of friendships.
 A few months after her husband's death, she got involved in programs at the Elks' Club.
 She joined a bowling team for the first time in 40 years.
 She soon made friends with another woman stuck alone at home, and the two started attending symphonies and church services together.